IgnisGame/Ignition/README.md

 A racing car game project built with the Ignis Game Engine, demonstrating the engine's capabilities including 3D rendering, physics, audio, and scripting.

+- **Car Control:** WASD to move, R to reset car's position, ESC to pause menu

 Please check out the main Ignis engine repository for more details: https://github.com/JamesLiu12/Ignis

 Note: we have removed some model files in the assets folder as they are copyright protected.
 You may find them in release, but they are password protected for internal use.